What is color blindness?

 These kinds of color blindness are present from birth.
 They always affect both eyes.

 If you have color blindness due to a health condition, your symptoms may get worse

-> hard to pick out dark colors, especially blues.
+very hard to pick out dark colors, especially blues.

-> How is color blindness diagnosed?
+How is color blindness diagnosed?

 An eye care provider can diagnose color blindness with a special eye exam.
 The exam